themeteorchef/saas-stripe/saas-stripe.md

 Next up is a two parter: selecting plans.
 By default, we want to ensure that we're showing a plan as selected.
 To help us include the selected plan in our form data, if you look back up at the `selectPlans` template above, you'll notice we have a hidden `radio` input being assigned to each option.
 This allows us to look at our signup form to get the "checked" value.
 We hide it on the template as a UX touch.
 In our controller above, we first handle checking a "default" option when the template is rendered.
 Here we're just picking the first item/plan in our list, but if you're smart, you'll set this up to automatically select the most popular option based on your [metrics](http://www.quickmeme.com/img/5d/5d8664cf92e4ce604998ebc905667d3186818aee1c8786b9cfd51712eead636e.jpg).

 Just below that, we want to handle the event for "checking" our selected option.
 This is admittedly a bit tricky.
-Because we're watching for a click event on our `.list-group-item` element, we need to "find" our radio button and check it whenever it's parent is clicked.
+Because we're watching for a click event on our `.list-group-item` element, we need to "find" our radio button and check it whenever its parent is clicked.
 Confused?
 To help us out, we can use a little jQuery-fu to find the radio button and mark it as checked `parent.find('input[type="radio"]').prop("checked", true);`.
 Wonderful.
 This is one of those "more than one way to skin a cat" type of problems, so make sure to play with it!

 #### Credit Card Information
 Now that we have our plan selected, the next thing we need to do is get credit card information.
 This, too, has been split into its own template, however, for different reasons.
 One of the nice things about Meteor is that we can reuse templates anywhere we'd like.
 In our application, we'll need a credit card form more than once.
 Thanks to Spacebars and Meteor, we can do this without a lot of headaches.
 [Oh happy day](http://youtu.be/6zT8AyfsFmA?t=1m28s).
 Let's take a peek:

+<p class="block-header">/client/views/global/credit-card.html</p>
 ```.lang-markup
 <template name="creditCard">
   <div class="row">